Day of the Dead (1985 film): In popular culture

-Near the end of the film version of Resident Evil, the protagonist Alice walks outside of her quarantine into a ravaged city street jammed with traffic.
-The camera pans past a newspaper blowing in the wind stating "The Dead Walk!", a direct homage to George Romero's work on Day of the Dead.
+Near the end of the film version of Resident Evil (2002), the protagonist Alice walks outside of her quarantine into a ravaged city street jammed with traffic.
+The camera pans past a newspaper blowing in the wind stating "The Dead Walk!", a direct homage to George A. Romero's work on Day of the Dead.

 "Just Voodoo It", an episode of Stroker & Hoop, featured the characters battling zombies using guns made by Double-Wide.
 They turn out to fire only sunlight, which he claims is because of zombies' vulnerability to sunlight, hinted at by the film being called Night of the Dead and not Day of the Dead.
 Coroner Rick yells at him "That was the sequel!"

-The song "M1 A1" from the self-titled 2001 Gorillaz album samples the pulsing synthesizers and cries of "Hello!
+The song "M1 A1" from the self-titled 2001 Gorillaz studio album samples the pulsing synthesizers and cries of "Hello!
 Is anyone there?" from the opening of the film.
 The song "Hip Albatross", also by Gorillaz, features a clip of Terry Alexander's dialogue.
 Furthermore, the artwork for the song "November Has Come" off of the Gorillaz' 2005 album Demon Days has a picture of a calendar pinned to a brick wall set to the month of October with all the dates marked off in red Xs (reminiscent of the opening scene in Day of the Dead).

-The song "Battlefield" from the 2004 Panzer AG album This Is My Battlefield samples Captain Rhodes asking Sarah in reference to Miguel's zombie bite: "You think he wants to walk around after he's dead?
+The song "Battlefield" from the 2004 Panzer AG studio album This Is My Battlefield samples Captain Rhodes asking Sarah in reference to Miguel's zombie bite: "You think he wants to walk around after he's dead?
 You think he wants to be one of these things?"
 The line "Sit down or so help me God I'll have you shot" appears once near the end of the song.

-The band Through the Eyes of the Dead sampled a clip at the beginning of the song "Between the Gardens that Bathe in Blood", released on the EP The Scars of Ages.
+The deathcore band Through the Eyes of the Dead sampled a clip at the beginning of the song "Between the Gardens that Bathe in Blood", released on the EP The Scars of Ages (2004).

-The Ministry song "Burning Inside" from the album The Mind Is a Terrible Thing to Taste features an audio sample of the military station's warning horn and a few notes of composer John Harrison's synthesized score.
+The Ministry song "Burning Inside" from the studio album The Mind Is a Terrible Thing to Taste features an audio sample of the military station's warning horn and a few notes of composer John Harrison's synthesized score.